 “Are you allowed to bring anything for the boys (gifts, props, stuff to sign, etc.) at the show or the AP?”

-Autographs are not permitted during VIP Meet And Greet before the show, but props are allowed for photos.
+Autographs and props are not permitted during VIP Meet And Greet before the show.
 You must leave your belongings on a table behind the VIP photo backdrop, so bringing a gift is risky.
 Personally, we wouldn’t advise it.

 The afterparty is really up to you and how lucky you get.
 Again, we wouldn’t suggest a gift unless, perhaps, it can go in a pocket.
 The crowd is such that it would end up getting lost and, really, it’d be an inconvenience to carry around.
 That being said, the AP is a more lax scene where autographs are allowed — but BYOS (bring your own sharpie).